italia/eudi-wallet-it-docs/docs/en/remote-flow.rst

   1. the Wallet Instance scans the QR Code and obtains the URL (Cross Device flow) or obtain directly an URL (Same Device flow);
   2. the Wallet Instance extracts from the payload the ``client_id`` and the `request_uri` parameters;
-  3. the Wallet Instance establishes the Trust to the Relying Party by building the Federation Trust Chain.
-Implementations may evaluate the trust after having obtained the signed Request Object (see point 5);
-  4. the Wallet fetches the signed Request Object using an HTTP request with method GET to the endpoint provided in the ``request_uri`` parameter;
+  3. the Wallet fetches the signed Request Object using an HTTP request with method GET to the endpoint provided in the ``request_uri`` parameter;
-  5. the Wallet verifies the signature of the signed Request Object and that its issuer matches the ``client_id`` obtained at the step number 2;
+  4. the Wallet verifies the signature of the signed Request Object and that its issuer matches the ``client_id`` obtained at the step number 2;
-  6. the Wallet checks the presence in the signed Request Object of the parameter `request_uri_method`, if this parameter is present and set with the ``post`` valueThe Wallet transmits its metadata to the request_uri endpoint of the Relying Party using an HTTP POST method and obtains an updated signed Request Object;
+  5. the Wallet Instance MUST establish the Trust to the Relying Party  by building the Federation Trust Chain related to the Relying Party.
+The Wallet checks the presence in the signed Request Object of the parameter ``request_uri_method``, if this parameter is present and set with the ``post`` value, the Wallet transmits its metadata to the Relying Party's ``request_uri`` endpoint, using an HTTP POST method and obtains an updated signed Request Object;
-  7. The Wallet Instance evaluates the requested PID/EAAs and checks the elegibility of the Relying Party in asking these by applying the policies related to that specific Relying Party;
+  6. The Wallet Instance evaluates the requested PID/EAAs and checks the elegibility of the Relying Party in asking these by applying the policies related to that specific Relying Party;
-  8. the Wallet Instance asks User disclosure and consent;
+  7. the Wallet Instance asks User disclosure and consent;
-  9. the Wallet Instance presents the requested disclosure of PID/EAAs to the Relying Party, which validates the Wallet Attestation and checks that the Wallet Provider is trusted;
+  8. the Wallet Instance presents the requested disclosure of PID/EAAs to the Relying Party along with the Wallet Attestation. the Relying Party validates the presented Credentials checking the trust with their Issuers, and validates the Wallet Attestation by also checking that the Wallet Provider is trusted;
-  10. the Wallet Instance informs the User about the successfull authentication with the Relying Party and give a good user experience to let the User continuing its navigation.
+  9. the Wallet Instance informs the User about the successfull authentication with the Relying Party, the User continues the navigation.

 Below a sequence diagram that summarizes the interactions between all the involved parties.